 Being a photographer means being multi-passionate about what to shoot.
 There are simply so many wonderful things, places and people to photograph.
-Shooting people, however, has always been at the core of my work and it started out in press-photography.
+Shooting portraits, however, has always been at the core of my work and it started out in press-photography.
 Way back then, I had just won the ”Picture of the Year” Award in Norway, this was 1988 when a friend urged me to head to London and set up business.
 Well, nothing could have merged better with my dreams and my ‘wanderlust’ – so I jumped on the idea.
 Since then I have had the great fortune to travel the world with my cameras for the largest newspapers and companies in Scandinavia.
 One of my first news-assignments after arriving in the UK was to cover the aftermath of the Hillsborough disaster.
 My first experience of ‘elbow shuffling’ – in a big way amongst 200 photographers, was at Bill Wyman (Rolling Stones) and Mandy Smith’s wedding.
 By the time I covered the press conference with boxing legends Muhammad Ali, Joe Frasier and George Foreman I had got more used to the hustle and bustle.

 As luck would have it – I was able to steal some moments alone to photograph a very young Julia Roberts and the beautiful Daryl Hannah at a film press conference before they became world famous.
 I had some very funny moments too and received an accidental ‘right hook’ blow to the head by a very apologetic UK Prime Minister John Major in a photography-scrum.
 Paul ‘Gazza’ Gascoigne jumped out of a window in order to avoid posing for the photo he promised me and I was kissed gently by U2’s Bono on stage in front of 10,000 people.
 The experience of being mobbed by a very angry crowd outside Kensington Palace the day after Princess Diana died, on the contrary, was a very scary one.
 There are so many memories, but travelling to New York to cover the days following the 9/11 terrorist attack, and being sent out traversing the Far East for five continuous weeks of capturing massive industrial assets for Classification Society DNV (today DNV GL), and not least to be part of the great Summer Olympics adventure in London 2012 as deputy venue photo manager for volleyball, have been truly unique assignments.

-When I am not shooting, or giving a workshop – or buying yet another Creative Live web course to study (highly recommended for those who want to learn from the best in the industry) you´ll find me strapping on some high heels to go dancing the argentine tango.
+When I am not shooting, or giving a workshop – or buying yet another Creative Live web course to study (highly recommended for those who want to learn from the best in the industry) you´ll find me strapping on some high heels to go dancing the Argentine tango.
 This is my guilty pleasure, a passion I have immersed myself in for many years.

 - When doing my A-levels in Norway I got a job as a television presenter for a local station, (reading bingo numbers!), and was asked to interview Boney-M´s manager.
 It resulted in me later recording a backing track for the group. ( Yes, singing!
 On their record! 🙂